Nonthermal acceleration radiation of atoms near a black hole in presence of dark energy: Dark Energy Effects on Radiation Spectrum

-which represents the normalized Boulware field mode detected by the observer at the neutral point and constitutes the thrust of our work.
-That is, we consider the outgoing radiation mode from the atom as it falls towards BH and we ignore the motion towards de Sitter horizon.
+Here $\pm$ denote the ingoing and outgoing radiation modes.
+We take the negative solution which represents the normalized field mode with frequency $\nu$ detected by the observer at the neutral point, and constitutes the thrust of our work.
+That is, we only consider the outgoing radiation modes from the atom as it falls toward BH, while omitting the ingoing modes which evidently do not reach the observer.
+We also ignore the motion toward de Sitter horizon.